 Paying by direct debit is very simple.
 We set up the plan and email you the link to fill in your bank details.
 Once completed an agreed set number of payments will be taken from your account for the set amount.
 The direct debit can be stopped, amended or cancelled at any time by contacting us.
 When paying by direct debit there is no deposit to pay.
 There is no extra charge for paying in this way.

 B&B accommodation is normally in twin rooms.
-Where tents are used participants will be paired up so share a tent 1 between 2.
+Where tents are used participants will be paired up so share a tent between two.
 We do offer single supplements if required. please ask for details.